 Survivors Pension is a tax-free, needs-based benefit paid to an un-remarried surviving spouse and/or qualifying dependent child(ren) of a deceased wartime Veteran.
-Ex-spouses are not authorized for this
+Ex-spouses are not authorized for this benefit.
+To qualify, the deceased Veteran must:

-- AND (at least one must apply) - Have entered active duty on or before September 7, 1980, served on active duty at wartime (stateside or overseas), OR - Have entered active duty after September 7, 1980, and served at least 24 months with at overseas), OR - Have served as an officer on active duty after October 16, 1981, and previously didn't serve
+- Meet certain financial requirements set annually by Congress (same applies to Veterans Pension) - AND (at least one must apply) - Have entered active duty on or before September 7, 1980, served on active duty at least 90 days with at least 1 day served during wartime (stateside or overseas), OR - Have entered active duty after September 7, 1980, and served at least 24 months with at least 1 day served during wartime (stateside or overseas), OR - Have served as an officer on active duty after October 16, 1981, and previously didn't serve on active duty for at least 24 months

-Dependent children may be eligible for Survivors ages 18 and 23 if attending school) or permanently
+Dependent children may be eligible for Survivors Pension if they are younger than 18 (or between the ages 18 and 23 if attending school) or permanently incapable of self-support due to a disability incurred before the age of 18 and are not married.